runeflobakk/record-matcher/README.md

 The configuration above will disable scanning, but you are free to leave scanning enabled, as both approaches can be used in tandem.
 This will generate the source code for specifically `SomeRecordMatcher` and `SomeOtherRecordMatcher` (substitute with your own record(s)), and their static factory methods `SomeRecordMatcher.aSomeRecord()` and `SomeOtherRecordMatcher.aSomeOtherRecord()` which should provide their APIs via method chaining; you get autocompletion by typing `.` after the static factory method.

+See also the [Complete configuration reference](#complete-configuration-reference) for more ways to configure the plugin.

+## IDE integration

 The plugin will itself include the folder where it generates code as a test source root for the compiler used when building with Maven.

-If your IDE is able to resolve source folders automatically based on any `build-helper-maven-plugin` configuration, you may also want to include this:
+Eclipse with [M2E](https://eclipse.dev/m2e/) (default included with the Eclipse distributions for Java development) will automatically include the additional folder with the generated source code as a test source folder for projects where the plugin is configured in your `pom.xml` file.
+Currently, generating the Matcher sources is not performed automatically as part of the automatic incremental build in Eclipse, so this must be done with e.g. `mvn record-matcher:generate` from the command line whenever needed.

+To my knowledge, you need to specifically configure the inclusion of this folder in your `pom.xml` file for this folder to be recognized as a test source folder by IDEs such as IntelliJ.
+This can be done with [build-helper-maven-plugin](https://www.mojohaus.org/build-helper-maven-plugin/):

 ```xml
 <plugin>